 Box 2.
-Report royalties from oil, gas, or mineral properties, copyrights, and patents on Schedule E (Form 1040-SR).
+Report royalties from oil, gas, or mineral properties, copyrights, and patents on Schedule E (Form 1040 or Form 1040-SR).
 However, report payments for a working interest as explained in the Schedule E (Form 1040-SR) instructions.
 For royalties on timber, coal, and iron ore, see Pub.
 544.